 “Why not?”
 Kevin hesitates before opening the door, but then flings it open with decisiveness.

 It reveals a woman’s bedroom.
 There’s a huge closet, a small two-persons-bed, an old chair in front of a dressing table and a writing desk with drawers.
 Kevin opens the writing desk to find that there are still letters addressed to Mrs Olivia Walker, his grandmother, and he finds an old framed picture of his grand-father.
-Well, he assumes
+Well, he assumes it's his grand-father.

 Kevin is amazed.
 He’s in awe by how well-preserved the room seems.
 It’s like stepping back in time and he realizes that the hair-brush on display on the dressing table must have once belonged to his grandmother.
 He opens the closet and finds the neatly stacked sheets, towels and washcloths.
 There’s a strong scent of moth-balls.